defifuture/erc20-batched-meta-transactions/README.md

 Since relayers are passing the gas cost overages (over the benchmark) of first-time senders to second-time senders, we need to make additional calculations in order to determine the final gas cost per meta tx for second-time senders.

 We need to subtract the gas cost overage of first-time senders from the gas savings of second-time senders.
-In addition, we also need to subtract the margin that relayer expects from this batch (`50 * 1000 gas`):
+In addition, we also need to subtract the margin that the relayer expects from this batch (`50 * 1000 gas`):

 ```
 final gas savings for second-time senders = 304220 - 94665 - 50000 = 159555 gas